 We know it instinctively.
-It might be that some of us grew up believing that little elves who live in hollow trees make magic in the form of fudge stripes on shortbread and the like.
-For me, the magic is in the memory of family kitchens filled, especially at this time of year, with palpable enchantments; the lust of the forbidden cookie dough followed by that bewitching but tortuous aroma of cookies in the oven.
-Just writing those words makes my head spin like no love potion could ever hope to do.
-To this day, even the memory of that smell can cast a craving on me that won’t quit until answered.
+It might be that some of us grew up believing that little elves who live in hollow trees make magic in the form of fudge stripes on shortbread.
+Or perhaps is the Christmas Eve ritual of leaving treats for old St. Nick.
+For me, the magic is in the memory of family kitchens filled with palpable holiday enchantments: forbidden cookie dough clinging to spoons and beaters, the bewitching and tortuous aroma of baking cookies almost ready.
+Just writing those words casts a craving on me that won’t quit.

 And of all that aromatic cookie magic, the most potent is gingerbread.
 The secret, methinks, is in the formidable combination of ginger and molasses which creates a darkly sweet but lively dough that produces a rich baking aroma that gets inside of me and makes me feel warm and, of course, very, very hungry.